IrisArndt/Daydacna/README.md

 by using continuous wavelet transform.
 This script creates an internal age model for the shell (with manual adjustment options) and converts the data from distance to time domain.
 It's a useful approach if you want to learn something about the seasonality of the shell.

-If your interested, please check out the accompanying open access paper:
+If your interested, please check out the accompanying open access paper.

 ## Status